Virgin of Hope of Macarena: Details of the image

-Canonical coronation
+Church Recognition

 Religious images of widespread devotions are often venerated in Spain through papal-designated ceremonies called canonical coronation.
 On 20 December 1962, the Confraternity of Macarena petitioned Pope John XXIII to grant a coronation.
 On 17 February 1963, the Pontiff answered this request with through Cardinal Paolo Marella; who agreed to move the image on 27 May 1964 to the Cathedral of Seville for a Triduum feast and Holy Mass.
-A High Pontifical Mass was celebrated and attended by the current head of state Francisco Franco.
+A High Pontifical Mass was celebrated and attended by then-head-of-state, Francisco Franco.

+On 3 December 2024, Pope Francis through his special envoy Archbishop Edgar Peña Parra presented a golden rose before the image, the last one of his pontificate.

 Because recreating this image is considered very costly and painstaking, images of this title is often seen rare and limited.
 Other sanctioned copies under this particular Marian title alone have also been reproduced in other pious Catholic countries, namely in Colombia (7), Brazil (2), Uruguay (1), Venezuela (4), Peru (2) and the Philippines (1).